 The Austin Texas Revitalization Authority (ATRA) is quite a story.

 The ATRA is a private, nonprofit corporation.
-The strategy adopted was to partner government, local organizations and private resources to form a Community
+The strategy adopted was to partner government, local organizations and private resources to form a Community Development Group.
+This group or Authority as they call it, was tasked to revitalize the neglected and decaying Downtown Core.
+As well, this district had major social and residential issues that Austin had to overcome.

 The ATRA’s focus paid off large to re-establish the proud residential community in the downtown heritage district complete with a vibrant retail and commercial sector.
 It wasn’t like that 15 years ago.
 Quite the opposite.
 What was once a blight, is now the envy of many cities with decaying downtown cores.
 Austin is an innovator.